-I Dream is a new Rhythm & Blues Opera, fusing classical, jazz, Gospel and popular musical styles into a moving theatrical work.
+I Dream is a new musical drama, fusing classical, jazz, gospel and popular musical styles in a moving and compelling theatrical work.

 This unique retelling of an otherwise familiar story triumphs by inspiring audiences – leaving them with a glow of unity, redemption and enduring hope for a better future.

 The 2018 Opera Carolina premiere coincided with the 50th commemoration of the death of the Rev. Dr. Martin Luther King, Jr. I Dream returns to the Opera Carolina stage in April 2020, with new scenes and a new production created by Opera Carolina.”